ProjectOpenSea/opensea-js/README.md

 ## Diagnosing Common Issues

 * Is the `expirationTime` in future?
-If no, change it to a time in the future.
+If not, change it to a time in the future.

-* Is the `expirationTime` a fractional second?
-If yes, round the listing time to the nearest second.

 * Are the input addresses all strings?
-If no, convert them to strings.
+If not, convert them to strings.

-* Are the input addresses checksummed or lowercased?
-You might need to use the checksummed version of the address.

 * Is your computer's internal clock accurate?
-If no, try enabling automatic clock adjustment locally or following [this tutorial](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html) to update an Amazon EC2 instance.
+If not, try enabling automatic clock adjustment locally or following [this tutorial](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html) to update an Amazon EC2 instance.

 * Are you attempting to purchase a token that's unpurchasable on [OpenSea](https://opensea.io/)?
-If yes, contact us [Discord](https://discord.gg/XjwWYgU) in the `#developers` channel and we'll help to diagnose the issue.
+If so, contact us [Discord](https://discord.gg/XjwWYgU) in the `#developers` channel and we'll help to diagnose the issue.